 - 1½ lbs Brussels sprouts, stems trimmed

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

-- ½ tsp kosher salt
+- ½ teaspoon kosher salt

-- 1/3 cup shelled pistachios, coarsely chopped
+- ⅓ cup shelled pistachios, coarsely chopped

 - ¼ cup dried apricots, finely diced